 If you’re planning to use public transport during your stay with us, we recommend visiting Traveline Scotland to help plan your journey.

-Although there is a regular bus service between Callander and Stirling, public transport is more limited in rural areas of Scotland.
-To help combat this, in rural Stirlingshire there is a service called DRT (Demand Responsive Transport).
+For travel elsewhere in the local area, rural Stirlingshire has a service called DRT (Demand Responsive Transport).
 This is essentially a shared taxi service, which costs roughly the same as a bus fare.
 Please note that all journeys must be booked in advance.
 You can find out more DRT information here (select 'Trossachs and Strathard' area).

 Walks & Cycling